manosbatsis/corda-testacles/README.md

 [Node Driver](https://docs.corda.net/docs/corda-os/4.6/tutorial-integration-testing.html)
 and ([Cordform](https://docs.corda.net/docs/corda-os/4.6/generating-a-node.html)
 based) [Testcontainers](https://www.testcontainers.org/) with [JUnit5](https://junit.org/junit5),
-with additional features in the works.
+i.e. some groundwork for additional features in the works.

+Checkout the documentation at https://manosbatsis.github.io/corda-testacles for more info.

 Please note this is a work in progress, with unstable messy parts and so on.
 A sandbox really, something to help focus while trying to pickup a thing or two around the bits involved and make my day-to-day easier.

-See complete documentation at https://manosbatsis.github.io/corda-testacles